When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 1. How to Iron on Patches?

-One of the most popular ways of attaching patches without sewing is by using patches that comes with a heat-seal material on the back, also called iron-on backing.
+One of the most popular ways of attaching patches without sewing is by using patches that comes with a heat-seal material on the back, also called iron-on patches.

 The YouTube video with more views about the subject by the moment this article was written is called How To Apply Iron On Patches.